damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. [Indeed Prime](http://www.indeed.com/) (Primarily used for non-egningeering roles)

 ###Sourcing for Open Positions
-*On difficult/hard-to-fill positions, the recruiting team will use available tools to source for additional candidates.
-Please communicate with the recruiting team if sourcing is needed for a strategic, specialize, or difficult to fill position.
+*On difficult or hard-to-fill positions, the recruiting team will use available tools to source for additional candidates.
+Please communicate with the recruiting team if sourcing is needed for a strategic, specialized or difficult to fill position.